 Riverside County was an important focal point for civil rights movements in the United States especially for African-American sections of Riverside and heavily Mexican-American communities of Coachella Valley visited by Cesar Chavez of agricultural union struggle.
 Proposition 8 which amended California Constitution to prohibit same-sex marriages was approved by 64.8% of voters in Riverside County.
 These beautiful neighborhoods are more affordable than other California communities with The Riverside County Sheriff providing judicial protection prison administration and forensic services for all of Riverside County.
 When California's initial 27 counties were established in 1850 the area now known as Riverside County was divided between Los Angeles County and San Diego County with The Riverside Marketplace area located in westernmost part off Riverside Highway (9).

-Riverside County is organized as a general law county under the provision of the California Government Code. . .
+Riverside County is organized as a general law county under provision of California Government Code.